🍾

 • Krug acquired Clos d'Ambonnay in 1991 after seven years of searching

-• Long tradition of producing both Champagne and still Coteaux Champenois red wines
+• Long tradition of producing both Champagne and still Coteaux Champenois rouge

 🥂Notable Producers

-Ambonnay attracts both small grower-producers and the largest Grandes Maisons in Champagne.
-Krug's Clos d'Ambonnay stands apart as a single-vineyard blanc de noirs of extraordinary rarity and price.
+Ambonnay attracts both small grower-producers and the largest Maisons in Champagne.
+Krug's Clos d'Ambonnay stands apart as a single-vineyard blanc de noirs of extraordinary rarity.
 Grower producers Egly-Ouriet, Eric Rodez, Paul Déthune, R.H.
 Coutier, Benoît Marguet, and Champagne Soutiran have each built strong reputations for terroir-expressive, village-focused wines.
-Among the Grandes Maisons, Moët and Chandon, Mumm, Piper Heidsieck, Pol Roger, Roederer, Taittinger, and Duval Leroy all source fruit from Ambonnay for their prestige and non-vintage blends.
+Among the major Maisons, Moët and Chandon, Mumm, Piper Heidsieck, Pol Roger, Roederer, Taittinger, and Duval-Leroy all source fruit from Ambonnay for their prestige and non-vintage blends.

 • Krug Clos d'Ambonnay is the village's most celebrated and rare single-vineyard wine